A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-2. Spectrophotometer Setup: Set up the spectrophotometer according to the manufacturer\'s instructions.
-Calibrate the instrument using standard solutions.
+2. Spectrophotometer Setup: Set up the spectrophotometer according to the manufacturer's instructions.
+Blank the instrument using a cuvette filled with the solvent used to prepare the solutions.

-4. Data Collection: Fill a cuvette with the sample solution and place it in the spectrophotometer.
-Record the absorbance or transmittance data at various wavelengths within the selected range.
+4. Data Collection: Fill a cuvette with each standard solution and the unknown sample.
+Carefully wipe the outside of each cuvette before placing it in the spectrophotometer.
+Measure and record the absorbance of each solution at multiple wavelengths within the selected range.
+For a simple experiment, focus on the wavelength of maximum absorbance (λmax).

-6. Sample Analysis: Measure the absorbance or transmittance of the unknown sample solution using the same wavelength range.
-Use the calibration curve to determine the concentration of the analyte in the unknown sample.
+6. Sample Analysis: Measure the absorbance of the unknown sample solution at λmax.
+Use the calibration curve equation to determine the concentration of the analyte in the unknown sample.

 Key Procedures:

-• Proper calibration of the spectrophotometer is crucial to ensure accurate measurements.
+• Proper calibration and blanking of the spectrophotometer is crucial to ensure accurate measurements.

-• Selecting the appropriate wavelength range is essential for obtaining relevant data specific to the analyte of interest.
+• Selecting the appropriate wavelength range is essential for obtaining relevant and sensitive data specific to the analyte of interest.

-• Preparation of standard solutions with known concentrations is necessary for constructing a reliable calibration curve.
+• Precise preparation of standard solutions with known concentrations is necessary for constructing a reliable calibration curve.

 Significance: